Drudoo/MED10/README.md

 ## Report

-- clarify advantages and disadvantages
+- [ ] clarify advantages and disadvantages
+- [ ] Make a comparison table from SOTA to our implementation.

 ## LaTeX